Healthdirect Free Australian health advice you can count on.

 If you or someone in your care has a life-threatening injury or illness, call triple zero (000) or go to your nearest emergency department.

-• diagnosis and treatment of many diseases and illnesses
+• diagnosis and treatment of many illnesses

 • general screening and health checks